"Billy Stutt and the Richmond Flyboys"

 Featured extract: The Battle of Termoli, October 1943.

 THE ILLUSTRATED AUTOBIOGRAPHY OF NIGEL LOVE - AUSTRALIAN AVIATION PIONEER

-This visually-impressive and generously-sized book has been painstakingly compiled by Jeff Love, Nigel’s son.
-(Jeff himself was a distinguished Mosquito navigator in WW2 and is currently an amazingly versatile 88-year-old member of 3SQN Assn.) - The book will appeal greatly to anyone with an interest in the Australian Flying Corps and the pioneering days of Australian Aviation.
+This visually-impressive and generously-sized volume has been painstakingly compiled by Jeff Love, Nigel’s son.
+(Jeff himself was a distinguished Mosquito navigator in WW2.) - The book will appeal greatly to anyone with an interest in the Australian Flying Corps and the pioneering days of Australian Aviation.